b1ueb1ues/dl/wwwREADME.md

 - Flurry Strength/Crit
 - Flurry Debilitator
 - 30 Hits = Energy Level Up
 - Affliction and damage boost from affliction.
 One type of Affliction can proc 3 times in one simulation.
-(You can't proc any affliction to High Dragon Trial)
+(You can't proc any affliction to HBH, at most 5 poison to HMC, at most 3 burn to HMS)
 - Trigger Last Offense at simulation start

 ## special mechanics